mime-r/Dungeon.py/README.md

 28/7/21 v1.0
 - minor bugfix
   - fixed the bug where player could not finish the game due to an annoying array error.

-## Todo (aka submit pull requests thank you):
-- pick up items on the ground

 ## Credits:
 - [@mime-r](https://github.com/mime-r)